 - They promise an elusive, unnamed competitive advantage.

-What you have to realize is that early proving and promising tells your prospect that you have an underlying self-interest, and that you will bring little objectivity into a conversation with them.
+Outreach that proves and promises tells your prospect that you have an underlying self-interest, and that you will bring little objectivity into a conversation with them.
 You’re committed to your own expertise.
-Well, guess what?
+But guess what?
 Prospects want to sit with people committed to them.
-The results of your self-serving emails are that prospects will protect themselves by disqualifying you – even if they could truly benefit from your expertise and services.
-In the abyss of what works and doesn’t when initiating new conversations, here are a few phrases to avoid.
-These are Kill Phrases.
-They broadcast to the prospect that any time spent with you is all about you.
+Prospects will protect themselves by disqualifying you on the basis of your self-serving emails, even if they could truly benefit from your expertise and services.
+When initiating new conversations, here are a few phrases to avoid.
+Kill Phrases.
+They broadcast to the prospect that any time spent with you is all about you and not them.

-“Move forward…” You haven’t even been invited in for the first meeting, and you’re already hinting at next steps.
+You haven’t even been invited in for the first meeting and you’re already hinting at next steps.
 From your prospects’ point of view, the phrase is laden with premature expectation and commitment.
 How do you think this impacts their view of you as an objective consultant who can help their business?
-The result is likely avoidance, unless of course your timing is good.
+The result is likely avoidance, unless of course your timing is excellent and serendipitous.

-If you want to increase your initiating effectiveness – don’t make it about you, your expertise, or your company.
+If you want to increase your initiating effectiveness – don’t make your outreach about you, your expertise, or your company.
 Make your introduction about determining “how” and “if” you can help them.